muhammadut/greenfield_plugin/README.md

 5. **Adversarially reviews** the plan with security and QA specialists
 6. **Scaffolds** a production-grade reference application with IaC, CI/CD, observability, compliance baseline, and design tokens already wired in

 After the first commit, Greenfield's job is done.
-The project is now brownfield, and you switch to your normal feature workflow (e.g., the Rival plugin or any feature-level loop).
+The project is now brownfield, and you switch to your normal feature workflow (e.g., the brownfield plugin or any feature-level loop).

 **The 9 agents in one line each:**